-When running any business in the hospitality industry, it is absolutely essential that you put every effort into ensuring the customer enjoys and appreciates their experience.
+When running any business in the hospitality industry, it is absolutely essential that you put every effort into ensuring the customer enjoys and appreciates their experience through customer feedback.

 While marketing and advertising can play an important role in getting your business’ name out there, it is ultimately word of mouth and customer feedback that will ensure your long-term success.
 And, given that over 90% of people read online reviews, it is vital you do all in your power to make any review of your establishment positive.
 Business management is as much about understanding and listening to customers as it is keeping the company ticking over day by day, after all.